Tracy man killed in I-5 crash near Westley

-A Tracy man was killed Thursday morning after a tractor-trailer crashed into his disabled car on southbound Interstate 5 near Westley.
+A Tracy man was killed the morning of Aug.
+4 after a tractor-trailer crashed into his disabled car on southbound Interstate 5 near Westley.

 The man, identified as Ryanul Haque, 26, of Tracy, died at the scene after a 2020 Freightliner Cascadia rear-ended his 2007 Lexus ES 350.